obervinov/users-package/README.md

       - `self.user_status_allow` if access is granted.
       - `self.user_status_deny` if access is denied.

-  - **Authorization**: The module allows you to check whether the specified identifier has a specified role in the configuration.
+  - **Authorization**: The module allows you to check whether the specified user ID has the specified role ID in the configuration.

     - Arguments:
       - `user_id (str)`: Required user ID.